amarnani121/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      "I’m a developer, creator, and problem-solver, turning ideas into impactful solutions."
     subtitle: >-
       A showcase of creativity, dedication, and skills.
 Scroll down to explore the details that define me